SE-UUlm/snowballr/wiki/Architecture.md

 ## System Architecture

-The **SnowballIR** backend follows the modular and expandable Use Case Driven architecture.
+The **SnowballR** backend follows the modular and expandable Use Case Driven architecture.
 The division into clearly separated layers enables high maintainability and simple testability.
 We also achieve clear data flows as a result.
 Communication between the frontend and backend takes place via gRPC, which ensures an efficient and strictly typed interface.